earlgrey0103/codingpy/README.md

 # codingpy.com
-My personal site about everything pythonic

-Will be built with Flask, PostgreSQL, and Bootstrap
+A site about Python, built with Flask, PostgreSQL, and Semantic-UI.